CoCkMelon/asyncinput/plan.md

 # File: `asyncinput_c_plan.txt`

-# asyncinput – C Implementation Plan
+# asyncinput – Implementation Plan and Roadmap (Updated 2025-08-16)

 ## LLM Instructions
 - You are implementing `libasyncinput` in **C**.